learning-zone/angular-basics/README.md

 Angular offers lifecycle hooks that provide visibility into these key life moments and the ability to act when they occur.

-* **ngOnChanges:** When the value of a data bound property changes, then this method is called.
+* **ngOnChanges** When the value of a data bound property changes, then this method is called.
-* **ngOnInit:** This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
+* **ngOnInit** This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
-* **ngDoCheck:** This is for the detection and to act on changes that Angular can't or won't detect on its own.
+* **ngDoCheck** This is for the detection and to act on changes that Angular can't or won't detect on its own.
-* **ngAfterContentInit:** This is called in response after Angular projects external content into the component\'s view.
+* **ngAfterContentInit** This is called in response after Angular projects external content into the component\'s view.
-* **ngAfterContentChecked:** This is called in response after Angular checks the content projected into the component.
+* **ngAfterContentChecked** This is called in response after Angular checks the content projected into the component.
-* **ngAfterViewInit:** This is called in response after Angular initializes the component\'s views and child views.
+* **ngAfterViewInit** This is called in response after Angular initializes the component\'s views and child views.
-* **ngAfterViewChecked:** This is called in response after Angular checks the component\'s views and child views.
+* **ngAfterViewChecked** This is called in response after Angular checks the component\'s views and child views.
-* **ngOnDestroy:** This is the cleanup phase just before Angular destroys the directive/component.
+* **ngOnDestroy** This is the cleanup phase just before Angular destroys the directive/component.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>